 If you use the data to move in the right direction, there is nowhere to go but up.

 Although you might feel that 20 are a lot, there is an infinite number of things you can do to affect the traffic and reach of your website.

 There are billions of people connected through the internet, and millions of pieces going live every day.
 Your biggest competitors online are companies and websites from every region of the globe.

 Because of this, it’s crucial to be actively promoting your website.

-Use smart solutions to allow you to be human and build relationships at scale, and get into the habit of testing tactics and channels and finding out what works for you, your site, and your business.
+Use smart solutions to allow you to be human and build relationships at scale, and get into the habit of testing tactics and channels and finding out what works for you, your new website, and your business.

 Once you are getting traction, you can double down on that channel and get everything you can from it.